 Clothes that are uncomfortable .
 If you’ve been holding onto that wool sweater you never seem to wear it because it’s too scratchy, it’s got to go.
-If you have a pair of pants that are great, except they’re too short in the crotch area, put them in a giveaway pile for someone else who will fit them.
+If you have a pair of pants that are great, except they’re too short in the crotch area, put them in a giveaway pile for someone.

 Clothes that are stained beyond repair.
 If you have a shirt with an oil stain that you never got out when it was fresh, it’s time to let that go.
 Same goes for white shirts with stains in the underarms.

 Clothes that need replacing.
-Anything discarded in point #3 that you wore regularly and need to replace belongs on your shopping list.
+Anything that went into the discard pile that you wore regularly and need to replace, belongs on your shopping list.